ing-bank/ingenious-doc/docs/additionalfeatures.md

     ![search](img/Things/cellsearch.png "search")

-    * To search for **Columns using the Column Header**, simply enter the search string (or even partial string) in the [Search Bar], and the search results will immediately show in green
+    * To search for **Columns using the Column Header**, simply enter the search string (or even partial string) with '@' as prefix in the [Search Bar], and the search results will immediately show in green

     ![search](img/Things/colheadersearch.png "search")